hustle-rent-due/tci-toolkit/README.md

 ## 🖥️ Live Dashboard

+Two ways to run the fleet monitor:

+**Option 1 — Local (no server, no dependencies):**
 Open `dashboard/index.html` in any browser.

-No server.
-No dependencies.
+**Option 2 — Live production fleet:**
+Visit [bapxai.com/tci-dashboard.html](https://bapxai.com/tci-dashboard.html) to see 33 real persistent agents from the Voidchi Universe, pulling live from Railway.

 ```
 ╔══════════════════════════════════════════════════════════════════╗